 These ads are played either during a YouTube video or before it.
 Those viewing can press skip after five seconds have passed.
 You are only charged if viewers watch it for a minimum of 30 seconds or till the end (depending on which comes first) or click on interactive elements of your stream.

 These are what you should be aiming for!
 Bumper ads on YouTube last for six seconds and cannot be skipped.
 They play before another video is played.
-Even though six seconds do not feel very long, they can serve as reminders related to the messaging of your campaign.
+Even though six seconds do not feel very long, they can serve as reminders related to the messaging of your video campaigns.
 These ads can be created in one take, making them preferable.

 These types of YouTube ads work best if sequenced in Google Ads.
 You can commence your campaign by showing audiences the leading commercial, branching out afterward.
 They will then be able to see the other videos after watching the main ad a couple of times.